Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 The docker compose logs are also saved to the drive in `/media/hdd/ORGID/sitename/device-id/logs`

-Once everythin seems to be running correctly, shut down the devices:
+Once everything seems to be running correctly, shut down the devices:
 ```
 sudo shutdown now
 ```